Moubarak-01/FamLink/README.md

 npm run start:dev
 The server will start on http://localhost:3001.

-2. Frontend Setup
-Navigate to the root folder (open a new terminal):
+Frontend Setup Navigate to the root folder (open a new terminal):

 Bash

 cd ..
-# (Or just stay in the root if you haven't entered backend/)
 npm install
 npm run dev
 The app will open at http://localhost:5173.

 🌟 Features Overview
-1. 🛡️ Safety & Trust
+🛡️ Safety & Trust

 AI-Powered Assessment: Nannies undergo a 15-question exam evaluated by Gemini AI for empathy and safety.

 Authentication: Secure JWT-based login and signup for Parents and Nannies.

-2. 🤖 AI Assistant
+🤖 AI Assistant

 Context-Aware: A floating chatbot (Gemini 2.5 Flash) that helps users navigate the app and answers parenting questions.

 Multilingual: Supports 6 languages natively.

-Shortcuts: Use Shift + A to toggle visibility.
+Shortcuts: Use Shift + N to toggle open/close; Shift + A to toggle visibility.

-3. 👥 Community & Marketplace
+👥 Community & Marketplace

 Mom-to-Mom Activities: Schedule playdates, walks, and workouts.

 Child Outing Sharing: Coordinate group outings to share costs and supervision.

 Skill Marketplace: Post tasks (cleaning, tutoring) and receive offers from the community.

-4. 💼 Management Dashboard
+💼 Management Dashboard

 Bookings: Full booking lifecycle (Request -> Accept/Decline -> Complete).

 Real-time Chat: Instant messaging with robust persistence, E2E encryption, and read receipts.